What we do and don’t know about Trump’s ‘very big deal’ on Ukraine’s mineral resources

 Asked on Tuesday what Ukraine would receive in the mineral deal, Trump said: “$350 billion and lots of equipment, military equipment, and the right to fight on,” repeating a false claim he has made in the past.
 According to the Kiel Institute for the World Economy, a German think tank that closely tracks wartime aid to Ukraine, Washington had committed a total of about $124 billion in aid to Ukraine.

-Trump indicated security guarantees were not part of the deal, saying: “We’ve pretty much negotiated our deal on rare earth and various other things,” adding that “we’ll be looking to” future security for Ukraine “later on.”
+The draft seen by CNN remains vague on whether any money from the fund would be paid to the US.
+It says that revenues will be reinvested “at last annually to promote the safety, security and prosperity of Ukraine,” but adds that it “will also provide for future distributions.”

-A draft of the agreement seen by CNN on Wednesday does not include any concrete figures or details on the size of the stake the US would hold in the fund.
+The draft does not include any concrete figures or details on the size of the stake the US would hold in the fund.

+Trump on Wednesday projected confidence that the natural resources deal would come to fruition, saying, “we’ve been able to make a deal where we’re going to get our money back and we’re going to get a lot of money in the future, and I think that’s appropriate.”

+“We’re doing very well with Russia-Ukraine.
+President Zelensky is going to be coming on Friday.
+It’s now confirmed, and we’re going to be signing an agreement.”
+Kyiv has not confirmed when Zelensky will travel.

 However, Zelensky said his country will not be repaying money given to it by Washington in the past as part of the deal.
 “I will not accept (even) 10 cents of debt repayment in this deal.
 Otherwise, it will be a precedent,” Zelensky said Wednesday at a news conference in Kyiv.